 However, some researchers think that the typical recommended doses of vitamin D are much too low for most people.
 There is a limit to how much vitamin D people can naturally produce, as well as a limit to how much vitamin D most people can get through diet.
 Many people are going to want to avoid sun exposure anyway, given the association between sun exposure and accelerated aging and skin cancer.

-In order to work towards cancer prevention, a lot of people are going to need to take vitamin D supplements.
+To work towards cancer prevention, a lot of people are going to need to take vitamin D supplements.
 These supplements are easy to find and easy to take.
 The fact that vitamin D shows so much promise in terms of cancer prevention makes the supplements worth it.

 Sources: National Cancer Institute | NIHNIH